-Work number - P 4 FILED
+Work number - P 4 ALLOWED TO PARTICIPATE

 Presented Institute of Physics of the National Academy of Sciences of Ukraine